Course

 Electroconvulsive Therapy (ECT)

-ECT has been around since 1930 and has been utilized for various stages of schizophrenia.
-A course of ECT involves two to three treatments per week for several weeks while the patient goes under general anesthesia, the doctors send a small shot to the brain, which causes a controlled seizure.
-Currently, ECT treatment is utilized for medicationresistant schizophrenia and causes improvement in symptoms and in cognition (21).
+Electroconvulsive therapy has been around since 1930.
+It has been utilized for various stages of schizophrenia.
+A course of ECT therapy involves two to three treatments per week for several weeks.
+While the patient goes under general anesthesia the doctors send a small shot to the brain which causes a controlled seizure.
+Currently, ECT treatment is utilized for medication-resistant schizophrenia and causes improvement in symptoms and cognition (17).

 Coordinated Specialty Care (CSC)

-CSC uses a team approach to treating schizophrenia when the first symptoms appear.
-There is a combination of medicine and therapy with social services employment and educational intervention.
-The family is utilized as much as possible and early treatment is the key to helping the patient lead a normal life (4).
+This type of therapy uses a team approach to treating schizophrenia when the first symptoms appear. there is a combination of medicine and therapy with social services employment and educational intervention the family is utilized as much as possible early treatment is the key to helping the patient lead a normal life (4).

 Hospitalization

-This option is for patients who have severe problems, might want to harm themselves, or are unable to care for themselves at home.
-Usually, people with schizophrenia who must be hospitalized are treated as inpatient because it is a better and safer option for them until they can be placed in the outpatient clinic setting (4).
+Individuals who have severe problems who might want to harm themselves or who cannot take care of themselves at home are treated as inpatients because it is a better option for them and safer until they can be placed in the outpatient clinic setting (4).

 Quiz Questions